shubhro88/shubhro88/README.md

 ## Hi 👋, This is Md Mostafijur Rahman!

 ## 👨‍💻 PROFESSIONAL SYNOPSIS
-✍🏼 System engineering experience in the IT Infrustructure, as well as strong activity Planning, Estimating, Mission-critical deployment & Optimization skills.
-My latest interests have included infrastructure Automation, CI/CD Pipeline implementation, Cloud Application deployment with an emphasis on Infrastructure as Code (IaC), High Availability & Cost savings.
-I've worked with Kubernetes, Terraform, Ansible in both cloud & On-premises environments.
+✍🏼 Staff System Engineer with expertise in architecture, automation, and optimization of mission-critical installations across infrastructure, as well as knowledge of Configuration Management systems and CI/CD pipeline creation.
+I aspire to maintain successful infrastructure solutions by seamlessly integrating code and architecture, reducing complexity to simplicity, and making the digital world smarter.
 I've completed my graduation in Computer Science & Engineering (C.S.E) 🎓 from <a href="https://daffodilvarsity.edu.bd/" rel="nofollow"> Daffodil International University </a> </li> (DIU) 🏛.

 #### About Me
 - 💻 I love to explor new tech stack and building cool stuffs.